deepset-ai/haystack-home/content/ambassadors/_index.md

   title: "Is This You?"
   items:
     - "You've been active in the Haystack community for at least 6 months"
-    - "You already have one or two public contributions - a blog post, a talk, a tutorial, or a consistent presence on Discord"
+    - "You've shared your work publicly — blog posts, talks, tutorials, Discord discussions, or real-world projects"
-    - "You contribute regularly - not occasionally or one-off"
+    - "You contribute regularly — not occasionally or one-off"
+    - "You're building or thinking about real-world RAG and agentic systems — not just demos — and are interested in how AI moves into production"
-    - "You care about open-source AI and enjoy helping others"
+    - "You care about open-source AI, are passionate about Haystack, and enjoy helping others"
-  note: "We welcome people with different strengths: public speakers, writers, educators, and community helpers.
-We also want to represent communities in many different places."
+  note: "We welcome people with different strengths - builders, public speakers, writers, educators, and community helpers.
+What matters most is that you're actively contributing to the Haystack ecosystem and want to help others build real-world AI systems.
+We also aim to represent communities across different regions and backgrounds."

 status:
   title: "Ambassador Status"